LazyVim/lazyvim.github.io/docs/installation.md

 :::tip

-It is recommended to run `:checkhealth` after installation
+It is recommended to run `:LazyHealth` after installation.
+This will load all plugins and check if everything is working correctly.

 :::